brunomeira/google_simple_api/README.md

          GSimpleApi.setup do |config|
-          config.name = "test" #The name of your application config.version = "1" #The current version of your application config.api = "plus" #The api that will be used. config.api_version = "v1" #If not specified, it will defaults to v1 config.client_id = "XXXXXXXXXXXXXXXX" #Value provided in the Credentials Section. config.client_secret = "XXXXXXXXXXXXXX" #Value provided in the Credentials Section. config.scope = "plus.me" # The scope(s) required to use the api, it can be an Array. end
+          config.name = "test" #The name of your application config.version = "1" #The current version of your application config.api = "drive" #The api that will be used. config.api_version = "v2" #If not specified, it will defaults to v1 config.client_id = "XXXXXXXXXXXXXXXX" #Value provided in the Credentials Section. config.client_secret = "XXXXXXXXXXXXXX" #Value provided in the Credentials Section. config.scope = "drive" # The scope(s) required to use the api, it can be an Array. end

 2. You now have to send the user to Google's authorization page.
 Use: